How Do You Unify Your Digital Transformation Tech Stack?

-Your tech stack, comprised of individual software, should be working in lockstep to further your business’ goals and help you grow.
+Your tech stack, comprised of individual software, should be working in lockstep to further your business’s goals and help you grow.
+To achieve this, you need to determine whether a complete overhaul or just minor adjustments are required based on your current performance and objectives.
 With isolated, unintegrated, or orphaned solutions, what you have is a clock with misshapen, or nonfunctioning cogs; cogs that negatively impact the rest of the clock.

 What is A Modern Tech Stack?